 That year, the U.N.
 Interagency Group for Child Mortality Estimation announced that Somalia had the highest mortality rate for children 4 and younger in the world.

-About 258,000 Somalis died in the famine between October 2010 and April 2012, and half the victims were younger than 5 years old, according to a report from the U.N.
+About 258,000 Somalis died in the famine between October 2010 and April 2012, and half the victims were younger than age 5, according to a report from the U.N.
 Food and Agriculture Organization and the USAID-funded Famine Early Warning Systems Network.

 What is the United States doing?